The host association must ensure that the pitch is in the best possible condition for play.

 The referee is entitled to request changes to the schedule.

-Participating associations may not allow any commercial or promotional activities (e.g. commercial or product brands, logos or commercial mascots) to appear on the field of play from the moment the teams are ready to kick off until after the final whistle.
-The UEFA administration may allow such activities to take place at half-time in the qualifying competition matches.
+Except at half-time, participating associations may not allow any commercial or promotional activities (e.g. commercial or product brands, logos or commercial mascots) to appear on the field of play from the moment the teams are ready to kick off until after the final whistle.

 The positioning of pitch advertising perimeter boards is shown in.
 Any other kind of upright advertising must be positioned at least three metres from the boundary lines of the field of play and at least one metre from the goal net, and must be safe for players and referees.

 All goals must be set up securely and in accordance with the IFAB Laws of the Game and UEFA's instructions.
 No additional structural elements or physical support may be used inside the net or in its immediate surroundings other than bars fixing the goal net to the ground and goal net stanchions behind and outside the net.
 Portable goals must not be used.

 It is the responsibility of the host association to ensure that the area immediately adjacent to the pitch is safe for players and referees.
 This includes, but is not limited to, securely installing additional, high-quality, green artificial turf around the field of play if necessary.